danielspaniel/ember-data-change-tracker/README.md

 **New**
   - By popular demand, added a new manual mode
-    - In manual mode ( which is the default )
+    - Manual mode ( which is the default )
       - Auto tracking is turned off
       - Nothing happens until you tell a model to start tracking
     - Auto track mode